-Here, there’s no “They way it’s always been done.”
-There’s only “What do you want to do next?”
+Here, there’s no, “The way it’s always been done.”
+There’s only, “What do you want to do next?”

-As this iconic organization sets its compass toward the digital future, it is looking to hire engineers, designers, product managers, UX researchers and Scrum masters that can take it there.
+As this iconic organization, with 23 Pulitzer Prizes, sets its compass toward the digital future, it’s looking to hire engineers, designers, product managers, UX researchers and Scrum masters who can take it there.

-Working at The Inquirer also opens up an incredible opportunity to work beside and learn from the highly accomplished team that is responsible for keeping its legacy, and local journalism, alive.
+Working at The Inquirer opens up an incredible opportunity to grow beside and learn from the highly accomplished team that’s responsible for keeping its legacy, and local journalism, alive.